Sports in Indonesia: Basketball

 Basketball is one of the most popular sports especially among Indonesian youth.
-Liga Bola Basket Nasional is the pre-eminent men's basketball league in Indonesia, competed by 10 clubs across the country.
+The Indonesia Basketball League (IBL) or Liga Bola Basket Indonesia is the pre-eminent men's basketball league in Indonesia, competed by 160 clubs across the country.
 The competition started as Indonesian Basketball League (IBL) in 2003.
 In 2010, Perbasi appointed DBL Indonesia to handle the competition and changed the league's name to National Basketball League (NBL).
+The name changed back to IBL after Starting5 took over as the new league operator in 2015.

-Today, Indonesia and the Philippines are the major basketball powerhouses in Southeast Asia.
-The Indonesia national basketball team's biggest success has been gold at the 1996 Southeast Asian Basketball Championship.
+The Indonesia men's national basketball team's biggest success has been gold at the 1996 Southeast Asian Basketball Championship and the 2021 SEA Games.

-Indonesia will host the official 2021 Asian Basketball Championship and most notably, the country will co-host the 2023 Basketball World Cup, together with the Philippines and Japan.
+Indonesia hosted the official 2022 Asian Basketball Championship and the country co-hosted the 2023 Basketball World Cup, together with the Philippines and Japan.
 Although lately basketball has been proven as the most famous sport.
-Even their national team were able to be invited to several competitions.
-Several matches will be played in Jakarta.
+Several matches were played in Jakarta at the newly build Indonesia Arena inside the GBK sports complex.

 Additionally, a whole basketball league is dedicated to junior and senior students throughout Indonesia.
 This league is called DBL, which stands for Development Basketball League.